h2oai/h2o-3/h2o-docs/src/product/pojo-quick-start.rst

 POJO Quick Start
 ================

-This document describes how to build and implement a POJO to use predictive scoring.
-Java developers should refer to the `Javadoc <../h2o-genmodel/javadoc/index.html>`__ for more information, including packages.
+This document describes how to use H2O's Generated POJO Models to make predictions.

+    **Note**: Also see the `Generated POJO Model Javadoc <../h2o-genmodel/javadoc/index.html>`__.

     **Note**: POJOs are not supported for source files larger than 1G.
     For more information, refer to the `FAQ`_ below.